 Food and Drink

-I aim to help children learn about a healthy diet and good hygiene, for example, by washing their hands before eating.
+Our aim is to help children learn about a healthy diet and good hygiene, for example, by washing their hands before eating.

 Managing Behaviour and Equal opportunities

-I promote good behaviour by ensuring that children are able to understand the house rules, using positive language and by demonstrating good manners.
-I use distraction and redirection to manage the behaviour of younger children.
+We promote good behaviour by ensuring that children are able to understand the house rules, using positive language and by demonstrating good manners.
+We use distraction and redirection to manage the behaviour of younger children.

-All children should feel included, and I help children learn about the similarities and differences of others and share it through activities and celebrations together.
+All children should feel included, and we help children learn about the similarities and differences of others and share it through activities and celebrations together.

-Should I have a concern about your child's behaviour I will discuss it with you to ensure we work in partnership to support your child's social development.
+Should we have a concern about your child's behaviour we will discuss it with you to ensure we work in partnership to support your child's social development.

-I appreciate that as a working parents you need to be able to go to work, however if your child is unwell then they will be better cared for in their own home with a parent.
-I am happy to care for children with minor coughs and child's but will not care for children who are very unwell, infectious or running a high temperature.
-I have to go out each day to do school and preschool runs and need to consider the welfare of all the children in my care.
-I am only able to administer medicine prescribed by a doctor, dentist or recommendation by a pharmacist.
-Medicines must be clearly labelled and in their original packaging
+We appreciate that as a working parents you need to be able to go to work, however if your child is unwell then they will be better cared for in their own home with a parent.
+Please keep your child at home if there is any sign of the COVID-19 symptoms, such as a cough, a running nose or a high temperature.
+I need to consider the welfare of all the children in my care.

-If your child has had diarrhoea or sickness please bring them fourthy eight hours after the last episode of illness, but call and let me know.
+If your child has had diarrhoea or vomiting please bring them fourty eight hours after the last episode of illness, but call and let me know.

-My responsibility as a childminder is to ensure the safety and welfare of all the children in my care in line with the procedures laid out by my local safeguarding board.
+Our aim as childcare providers is to ensure the safety and welfare of all the children in our care in line with the procedures laid out by my local safeguarding board.

-I and all member of my household have been checked by the Disclosure and Baring Service (DBS).
-I must inform Ofsted and the LADO if there is any allegation made against me on 020 89374300.
+Everyone working alongside the children has been checked by the Disclosure and Baring Service (DBS).
+Ofsted and the LADO are being informed if there is any allegation made against Mother Goose Childcare on 020 89374300.

-I ask parents to keep mobile phones and cameras in their pockets or bags whilst in my home, I will seek your permission before taken pictures of your child.
+Mobile phones and cameras are not allowed in the setting.
+I will seek your permission before taken pictures of your child.

-I routinely record all injuries I see on a child in my incident book and ask that you sign my accident book if your child is hurt whilst in my care.
+Injuries are being recorded in a incident book and need to be sign by the parent if your child is hurt whilst in my care.

-A full copy of my safeguarding children policy is available at your request.
+A full copy of the safeguarding policy is available at your request.

-I hope that you are happy with the services that I provide, but I encourage parents to discuss any concerns with me at the earliest opportunity.
+We hope that you are happy with the services that we provide.
+Please discuss any concerns with us at the earliest opportunity.
 Many concerns are easily resolved when there is good communication between myself and parents.

 A parent may at any time contact the regulating body Ofsted on 03001231231.
 Ofsted produces guidance on concerns and complaints about childminders and childcare providers.
 This is available on the Ofsted website and provides guidance on the complainant's right to contact Ofsted.
 A full copy of this procedure is available at your request.

-- Ensuring the children hold my hand or the pushchair whilst we are out
+- The children are safely in a pushchair whilst we are out

 - Avoid going to places that are overcrowded

-- Making sure I risk assess outings(this is not always done in writing)
+- Making sure we risk assess outings(this is not always done in writing)

 - Take a small first aid kit

-- Ensuring I always carry a phone and have parents contact details
+- Ensuring we always carry a phone and have parents contact details

-- Ensure the other children in my care are kept safe (for example strapping them in a buggy)
+- Ensure the other children are kept safe (for example strapping them in a buggy)

 - Enlist the support of the public/ security officers